Recipe: cindy’s molasses cookies

 about 1/4 cup milk

 Cream together the butter and the sugars.
 Stir in the eggs, molasses, ginger, vinegar, and vanilla.
 In a separate bowl, combine the remaining (dry) ingredients and mix well.
 Add the dry ingredients to the wet mix and beat until just combined.
-Preheat oven to 325°F. Form dough into 1-inch balls and place on cookie sheet or Silpat with 1.5 inches of space between each (they spread a bit).
-Bake about 12 minutes.
+Preheat oven to 325°F. Form dough into 1-inch balls (about 20 grams per ball) and place on cookie sheet or Silpat with 1.5 inches of space between each (they spread a bit).
+Bake 12-16 minutes (16 minutes for me).
 Cookies should be still soft when removed from oven.
 Cool on a wire rack.
+Makes about 75 cookies.

 Make icing: Place powdered sugar in bowl and add a little milk, stirring to incorporate.
 Continue to add milk until the glaze has a good pouring consistency (but not too runny).
 Fill a squeeze bottle with the glaze and stripe the cookies.
 Let the glaze set.